ywen407/books-futures-explained/src/4_pin.md

 ## Bonus section: Fixing our self-referential generator and learning more about Pin

 But now, let's prevent this problem using `Pin`.
-We'll discuss `Pin` more in the next chapter, but you'll get an introduction here by just reading the comments.
+I've commented along the way to make it easier to spot and understand the changes we need to make.

 ```rust
 #![feature(optin_builtin_traits, negative_impls)] // needed to implement `!Unpin`